wp-plugins/enhanced-category-pages/readme.txt

 2. Upload and uncompress it in "/wp-content/plugins/" directory.
 3. Activate the plugin through the "Plugins" menu in WordPress.
 4. Use "Enhanced Edit" link to edit the page of the respective category
-5. Edit **category template** to show the content of the "Enhanced Category":
+5. Edit **category/taxonomy template** to show the content of the "Enhanced Category":
 `
-    //in category.php
+    //in category.php or taxonomy.php
     <?php
         global $enhanced_category;
         //get enhanced category post and set it up as global current post